-An estimated 126,000 undocumented immigrants live and work in Ventura and Santa Barbara Counties, the area that has been hardest hit by recent wildfires and its aftermath.
-Undocumented immigrants predominantly work in sectors that have been or will be hard hit, including service, hospitality, child and elder care, day labor, and agriculture.
+An estimated 126,000 undocumented immigrants live and work in severely fire-impacted Ventura and Santa Barbara Counties.
+Undocumented immigrants predominantly work in sectors that have been and will continue to be hard hit by wildfire, including service, hospitality, child and elder care, day labor, and agriculture.
 Many lose wages in the weeks following natural disasters, and others work for companies whose operations are affected at varying levels, from temporary disruption to complete loss.

 Who is eligible for support from the 805 UndocuFund?

 Undocumented immigrants, including mixed-status families, who are residents of Ventura or Santa Barbara Counties who have experienced loss of housing, job loss, or over 5 days of wage losses due to the Hill or Woolsey Fires are currently eligible for assistance.
 We are not accepting new applicants affected by the Thomas Fire or Montecito Mudslides at this time.
 Unfortunately, due to limited capacity we cannot provide grants to individuals who live outside of Ventura or Santa Barbara Counties, but are interested in assisting immigrant rights organizations in Los Angeles County in creating an LA UndocuFund.